pegasusict/Pegs-TMI/README.md

-# Pegs-TMI
+# Pegs-TMI2
 This repository holds all the components for my WatchMaker watchface project.
-I am in now way affiliated to Watchmaker or it's builder(s)/maintainer(s) to my knowledge.
+I am in no way affiliated to Watchmaker or it's builder(s)/maintainer(s).